Ser-Drephs/ser-drephs.github.io/_drafts/learning-rust.md

 }
 ```

-So now everything is set up.
-Let's go!
+Now that everything is set up: Let's go!

 {: data-content="footnotes"}